sturms/krita-unofficial-spine-export/README.md

-# Unofficial Spine Export
+# Krita To Spine Export

-Experimental Krita 4 Python Plugin to export into the Spine JSON format
+Unofficial Krita 4 Python Plugin to export into the Spine JSON format

 ## How to install